afidd/Semi-Markov/doc/manual/index.rst

 AFIDD: Semi-Markov
 =======================================

-A C++ library to do Gillespie-type simulations, stochastically in continuous time, of discrete-event models.
+A C++ library to do stochastic simulations in continuous time, of discrete-event models.
 This library permits non-contant hazard rates, so that distributions do not need to be exponentially-distributed.
 It focuses on defining a system with